 • Dogs will get ticks when they venture into certain areas and bring them back home.
 If you do have dogs be sure to keep them on a veterinary prescribed tick prevention medication.
 Also, be sure to regularly examine them for ticks and carefully remove them when found.

-• If your yard borders a field or wooded area that you suspect has ticks, treating the perimeter of the yard with an appropriate pesticide will help keep them from wandering onto your property.
+• If your yard borders tick infested areas such as a field or wooded area, treating the perimeter of the yard with an appropriate pesticide will help keep them from wandering onto your property.
 Ask your Terminix professional about this service.

 • Wildlife, such as deer, can bring ticks into your yard.
 Use fencing or other methods to keep them out.
 Consult with a Terminix wildlife expert for tips on keeping animals out of your yard.